 A Level French requires students to achieve at least the minimum entry requirements for their chosen pathway plus a grade 6 or higher in GCSE French and a grade 5 or higher in GCSE English Language.

 Most of your lessons will be delivered in French and half of them will take place in the computer room where online resources are often used.

 As well as 4×70 minutes lessons with your specialist teacher, you will have a 30 minute session with the Foreign Language Assistant each week.
 Topic booklets/handouts based on the AQA recommended texts and materials, are issued throughout the course to every student.

-Watch films or listen to music in the target language, read newspapers, magazines, books and websites and look at the BBC language courses online.
+You must have exposure to the target language wherever possible.
+If you get the opportunity to travel abroad or talk to people from French- speaking countries, take it.
+Watch films or listen to music in the target language, read newspapers, magazines, books and websites and look at news sites online.
+Use languagesonline.org and TV5Monde.
 Vocabulary and grammar are vital, so learn little and often, and really try to develop the habit of language learning.

 Former Wyke and Winterton student, Rebecca Johns, has recently started working as a communications officer for 10 Downing Street after taking a varied career path inspired by her love of…